ConnectWell Community Health Accessibility Pledge

 Equal opportunity exists when people with disabilities have an opportunity equal to that given to others to access your goods or services.

-ConnectWell Community Health strives to provide service to everyone in a welcoming and supportive environment.
-ConnectWell Community Health will consider the individual needs of people with disabilities in delivering service by:
+ConnectWell strives to provide service to everyone in a welcoming and supportive environment.
+ConnectWell will consider the individual needs of people with disabilities in delivering service by:

-- Welcoming feedback and suggestions about services in a variety of formats
+• Welcoming feedback and suggestions about services in a variety of formats; accessible formats and communication methods for feedback can be provided upon request.

-- Providing a forum for addressing concerns or challenging associated with accessing our services
+• Providing a forum for addressing concerns or challenges associated with accessing our services

 ConnectWell Community Health Accessibility Pledge Downloadable/Printable PDF